JPPhoto/anamorphic-tools/README.md

 # anamorphic-tools
-Provides InvokeAI nodes for applying spherical distortion and adding anamorphic flares to images.
+Provides InvokeAI nodes for applying anamorphic lens blur, anamorphic flares, and spherical distortion to images.
+It's recommended that you apply them in that order in your pipeline to simulate the actual optics of an anamorphic lens.

 ## Examples: